How to choose a Rigid heddle loom?

 Explorers and experimenters out there will find their buddies in the Vari-dent reeds.
 Vari-dent reeds are small sections of reeds in different DPIs which you can mix & match and create your own unique reed combination.

-Relating to our yarn collection, 5 DPI is good for weaving DK weight cotton yarn, 7.5 DPI to weave scarves with Ashford Tekapo yarns, 10 DPI for mercerized cotton 10/2 varieties to weave napkins & Ashford Mackenzie 4-ply wool to weave machine washable scarves, 12.5 DPI for sport weight cotton yarn, Silk yarn & Cashmere yarn, 15 DPI to weave stoles and fabrics with Cotton nylon Yoga yarn, Cotton weaving yarn 20/2, Cotton linen weaving yarn 20/2 and mercerized / natural dyed cotton 5/2.
+Relating to our yarn collection, 5 DPI is good for weaving Cotton knitting yarn DK weight , 7.5 DPI to weave scarves with Ashford Tekapo yarns & DK weight yarns, 10 DPI for mercerized cotton 10/2 varieties to weave napkins & Ashford Mackenzie 4-ply wool to weave machine washable scarves, 12.5 DPI for Cotton knitting yarn 4ply/sport weight, Silk yarn & Cashmere yarn, 15 DPI to weave stoles and fabrics with Cotton nylon Yoga yarn, Cotton weaving yarn 20/2, Cotton linen weaving yarn 20/2 and mercerized / natural dyed cotton 5/2.